A Guide For Managing Anxiety Disorders & Stress

 Approximately 3% of adults in the United States experience symptoms of panic disorder.
 However, this number may be much higher, as many might not recognize the signs of the condition or of a panic attack.

-A panic attack can be mistaken for a heart attack due to the possible similarity of symptoms, which can include a rapid, pounding heartbeat, chest pain, and feelings of impending doom.
+A panic attack can be mistaken for a heart attack due to the possible similarity of symptoms, which can include a rapid, pounding heartbeat, chest pain, and a sense of impending doom.
 Other symptoms that could be associated with the condition include:

 • Racing thoughts